If you are looking for tutorials, check the tutorial page.

 - Later in your journey with the inks you will want to try your hand at resins.
 My favorite resin to use is Art Resin.
 There is no smell, and it will not turn yellow in a few years.
 It gives a glass like finish with very little prep time.
 The folks who own the Art Resin company just put out a new how-to use book that I think you will find very helpful: https://artresin.com

 - I also suggest you get and read the books Big Magic by Elizabeth Gilbert and The War of Art by Stephen Pressman.
-Both can be bought used from Amazon pretty cheap.
+Both can be bought used from Amazon for just a few dollars used.
 You won’t be sorry

 - An while you are waiting for the tutorials to show up, I have included a TED Talk.
 Elizabeth Gilbert is funny and so very insightful when it comes to those of us with a need to create.
 I hope you enjoy it.